dappcenter/tezos-contract-cloner/README.md

 `yarn`

+## Add faucet wallet:

+1. Go to Carthagenet faucet https://faucet.tzalpha.net/
+2. Copy/Paste entire object into `/utils/carthage-wallet.ts`

 ## Start development server:

 `yarn start`

-Open http://localhost:1234 in your browser to see the boilerplate app.
+Open http://localhost:3000 in your browser to see the boilerplate app.
 Happy Coding!

+## Set provider:

+Add your preferred provider in the input.
+Once you submit your key will be imported as well.